tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * **Answer:** When working with an algorithm, a developer usually has to tweak and configure it to create the most accurate results for a given use case.
 This requires a lot of manual work.

-  * Machine learning completely removes this need, as the program continuously learns from data and can make adjustments on the fly.
-This allows for the algorithm to perform more robustly and change dynamically based on the data it is processing.
+  * Machine learning completely removes this need, as the program continuously learns from data and makes adjustments on the fly.
+This allows for the algorithm to perform more robustly and change dynamically, based on the data it is processing.
 These types of algorithms are classified as **intelligent algorithms**.

 Explain to students that an intelligent algorithm uses data to modify behaviour.
 As data is processed and predictions are made, the behaviour of the algorithm changes.